Samih-codes/Intermediate_Python_Projects/Turtle_Crossing_Capstone_Project_#2/README.md

 ---
 # Concepts Learned
-- Create a Turtle that responds to Key Presses
+- Create a Turtle that responds to key presses
-- Write the Car Class and Create to Randomly Spawn Cars
+- Write the Car class and randomly spawn cars
-- How to Detect Collisions with the Cars
+- Detect collisions with the cars
-- How to Detect when the Turtle Crosses Sucessfully
+- Detect when the Turtle completes level
-- Score Keeping and Changing the Car Speed
+- Score keeping and variable car speeds